 The CT3M Handbook

 It is always advisable to read Recovering with T3 first before reading The CT3M Handbook.
-Recovering with T3 contains the overall protocol and is essential reading prior to The CT3M Handbook (of which the CT3M is a small part, that is used with low cortisol issues).
+Recovering with T3 contains the overall protocol and is essential reading prior to The CT3M Handbook.
+CT3M is a part of the protocol used to deal with low cortisol issues.

 Thyroid patients often have symptoms associated with low cortisol.
 These can include: severe fatigue, low blood sugar, aches/pains, dizziness. poor response to thyroid hormones, anxiety, fluctuating body temperature, digestive upsets, allergies, nausea, low blood pressure - to name but a few.